wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ## Service Dashboard

-When you click on a service's **Details**, you can examine a dashboard of metrics to identify potential hot spots, and then drill down to the Traces browser.
+Use the service dashboard identify potential hot spots, and then drill down to the Traces browser.

+See the service dashboard:

+* Option 1:
+  1. In your web browser, go to your Wavefront cluster and log in.
+  1. From the taskbar, click **Applications** > **Service Dashboard**.

+* Option 2:
+  Drill down to the service dashboard from the application map, table view, or grid view.

 ### Explore the Default Service Dashboard